-RW: This corporate culture, fast-food--food thought of in an expanded way--and I'm coming back to books.
-A bookstore is a place where food is available, a kind of nourishment.
-So I want to frame some kind of question around all this-- idea of food, fast food, bookstores, corporate culture.
+RW: This corporate culture, fast food.
+But food thought of in an expanded way can take us back to books.
+A bookstore is a place where a kind of nourishment is available.
+So I want to frame some kind of question around all this - idea of food, fast food, bookstores, corporate culture.

 RW: Right.
 Do you happen to recall the Apple system up-grade where you no longer needed to double-click on an icon?
 Just a single click would do it!